-A current limiting reactor is an inductive coil having large value of inductive reactance and is put in service for limiting short-circuit currents during fault condition.
+A current limiting reactor is an inductive coil having a large value of inductive reactance and is put in service for limiting short-circuit currents during a fault condition.

-We install current limiting reactors in feeders and ties, in generator leads and between the bus sections in order to reduce the magnitude of short-circuit currents and also to reduce the effect of resulting voltage disturbances.
+We install a current limiting reactor in feeders and ties, in generator leads, and between the bus sections to reduce the magnitude of short-circuit currents and also to reduce the effect of resulting voltage disturbances.

-Under normal condition, these reactors allow free interchange of power.
-The resistance of the reactor is very small in comparison to its inductive reactance so it does not affect the efficiency of the system.
+Under normal conditions, the current limiting reactor will allow free interchange of power.
+The resistance of the current limiting reactor is very small in comparison to its inductive reactance so it does not affect the efficiency of the system.

-Current limiting reactors are of considerable importance in limiting the short-circuit current during the fault conditions.
+The current limiting reactor is of considerable importance in limiting the short-circuit current during the fault conditions.

-- The short-circuit current of power system, networks generally depends upon the generating capacity, voltage at the fault point and the total reactance between the fault point and the generators.
-There may be situations when the fault currents or the short-circuit currents are way beyond the capacity of the circuit breakers present the system.
-In this case the fault current may not be interrupted.
+- The short-circuit current of power systems, networks generally depends upon the generating capacity, the voltage at the fault point, and the total reactance between the fault point and the generators.
+There may be situations when the fault currents or the short-circuit currents are way beyond the capacity of the circuit breakers present in the system.
+In this case, the fault current may not be interrupted.

-- In large interconnected systems, the fault current may be very high due to large ratings of generator present in the system.
+- In large interconnected systems, the fault current may be very high due to the large ratings of generators present in the system.
 Here, we may not obtain the circuit breakers with suitable breaking capacity.
-In such case, we have to limit the fault current to some lower levels.
+In such a case, we have to limit the fault current to some lower levels.

-- The expansion of the system may result in introduction of higher ratings generators thereby increasing the fault level of the system.
-Under such condition it is sometimes uneconomical to replace the existing circuit breakers with higher rating breakers.
-So introduction of current limiting reactors can reduce the fault level to significant levels such that the old breakers can perform their function efficiently.
+- The expansion of the system may result in the introduction of higher rating generators thereby increasing the fault level of the system.
+Under such conditions, it is sometimes uneconomical to replace the existing circuit breakers with higher rating breakers.
+So the introduction of current limiting reactors can reduce the fault level to significant levels such that the old breakers can perform their function efficiently.

 Primary Functions of Current Limiting Reactor

-Following are the primary functions of current limiting reactor:
+Following are the primary functions of the current limiting reactor:

-- They help to reduce the flow of current in short-circuit in order to protect the apparatus from mechanical stress, overheating due to faults and thereby protects the whole system.
+- Current limiting reactor help to reduce the flow of current in short-circuit to protect the apparatus from mechanical stress, overheating due to faults and thereby protects the whole system.

-- Reactors will reduce the required rating of the switching equipment (such as circuit breakers).
+- The current limiting reactor will reduce the required rating of the switching equipment (such as circuit breakers).

-Current limiting reactor will degrade the regulation of the system.
-As the introduction of reactor will increase the percentage reactance of the system thereby increasing the reactive volt drop.
-The power factor also decreases due to increase in the angle of lag between current and voltage.
+The current limiting reactor will degrade the regulation of the system.
+As the introduction of the reactor will increase the percentage reactance of the system thereby increasing the reactive volt drop.
+The power factor also decreases due to an increase in the angle of lag between current and voltage.

 Current Limiting Reactor Rating

-For a 11 kV three-phase system, a 10 percent rector rating means it will have a voltage drop of 1100 volts across it when a full load current flows through it.
+For an 11 kV three-phase system, a 10 percent rector rating means it will have a voltage drop of 1100 volts across it when a full load current flows through it.